gs-yoon/gs-yoon.github.io/project.md

 <hr width="100%" color="black" size="5">

 Using ROS, I implemented a indoor guide robot application into mobile robot.
-  It was designed for blind person to visit huge building that has several floors A very short paper was submitted in The 15th Korea Robotics Society Annual Conference (KRoC 2020)
+  It was designed for blind person to visit huge building that has several floors.
+  A very short paper was submitted in The 15th Korea Robotics Society Annual Conference (KRoC 2020)